 The Agenda 2030 is an international framework of action with five main parts.
 It is for the people, planet, prosperity, peace and partnership.
-The plan is the result of about 40 years of global efforts to deal with the environmental, social and economic challenges of the world.
-The Agenda 2030 was created in 2015, at a historic UN meeting about sustainable development.
+The plan comes from about 40 years of global efforts to deal with environmental, social and economic challenges.
+The Agenda 2030 was created in 2015 at a historic UN meeting about sustainable development.

-The Agenda has been adopted by the 195 countries that are members of the UN.
-The name “2030 Agenda” comes from the aim to fulfil the targets before 2030.
+The agenda guides 195 UN countries.
+The name “2030 Agenda” comes from the aim of fulfilling the targets before 2030.

 The core principles of Agenda 2030

 The most famous core principle of the Agenda 2030 is “leave no one behind “.
-This is since the goals of the agenda aims to include all people.
-Meaning even the people with the most vulnerable and challenging situations.
-Other principles are universality, to include all nations.
-As well as multi-stake holder partnerships, to for example share technology and financial resources.
+This principle highlights the need for global solidarity, including the people in the most vulnerable and challenging situations.
+Universality is another example, emphasising the importance of including all nations.
+More so, multi-stakeholder partnerships are essential, for example, by sharing technology and financial resources.

-The agenda is an effort to work with the social, environmental and economic problems of the world.
-In other words, the most important elements are social inclusion, environmental protection and economic growth.
+The agenda works with the world’s social, environmental and economic problems.
+In other words, the essential elements are social inclusion, environmental protection and economic growth.

 The Sustainable Development Goals

-The most famous part of the agenda are the 17 sustainable development goals (SDGs).
-These function as focal points for the world to understand what is needed for a sustainable world.
-The SDGs are a result of many political debates, addressing the most urgent needs of today.
-Some examples of the goals are “no poverty” (goal 1) and “gender equality” (goal 5).
+The most prominent part of the agenda is the 17 sustainable development goals (SDGs).
+These are focal points for understanding what the world needs to create a sustainable future.
+More so, they are the result of many political debates addressing today’s most urgent necessities.
+For example, there are goals for “no poverty” (goal 1) and “gender equality” (goal 5).
 Others deal with climate change.

-The agenda aims to tackle the underlying problems in the world.
-Instead of just working with the symtoms, such as rescue camps for climate refugees.
-Therefore there is a mixed focus on direct action, such as reassuring access to food, with long-term sustainable projects.
+The agenda aims to tackle the underlying problems in the world instead of just working with the symptoms, such as rescue camps for climate refugees.
+Therefore there needs to be more focus on direct action, such as reassuring access to food, with long-term sustainable projects.

-The 2030 Agenda will work through for example local bodies.
-Each government that is a member of the UN has the responsibility to establish these bodies.
-The idea is to collect experts in areas such as culture, climate, environment, business and research.
-This is done with the hope to create national action plans that align with the values of Agenda 2030.
+For example, the agenda works through local bodies.
+Each government in the UN has the responsibility to establish these bodies.
+The idea is to collect experts in cultural, climate, environmental, business and research areas.
+Then, they can create national action plans that align with the values of Agenda 2030.